fossasia/open-event-wsgen/README.md

 ### How do I install it on a server

-To install it locally please refer to the [Installation readme](/docs/INSTALLATION.md).
+To install it on a server please refer to the [Installation readme](/docs/INSTALLATION.md).

 ### How do I install it with Docker